 I had found out that there were two main ways to get into music shows in general.
 It was either through a fan club, which wasn’t possible for me because I’m not even a part of BTS’s official fanclub.
 I know, I know, I’m a fake fan.
 Go ahead and persecute me.

 At the time, I didn’t know that there is a sort of partnership between Mcountdown and SM Travel where one can buy a package to attend the show for about $90.
 Again, a pretty penny but if your faves show up that week then it could definitely be worth it.
+Mcountdown, unlike The Show, plays hosts to groups big or small, so there’s a big chance you could see your faves perform even ones as big as BTS.
 Plus, SM Travel not only offers Mcountdown packages but also concerts and fanmeets of SM artists so I’d definitely check the site regular for updates and upcoming events if you’re an SM artist stan.
 Best of all, it is foreigner-friendly, so no worries in navigating the site in Korean.
 Actually all of the events are typically for foreigners only so you don’t have to be fighting for tickets with your more computer savvy Korean counterparts.